How to Become a Licensed Vocational Nurse

 - Sacramento, CA

 LVN Job Outlook

-According to the BLS, employment of Licensed Vocational Nurses is projected to grow 12 percent by 2026, which is higher-than-average compared to other occupations.
+According to the BLS, employment of Licensed Vocational Nurses is projected to grow 6 percent by 2031, which is about as fast as the average for all occupations.
 The Bureau of Labor Statistics has linked this demand to the aging baby-boomer population.
 As they head toward retirement, their need for healthcare services is expected to increase at a steady rate.

 To keep up with the demand, LPNs/LVNs will be needed in residential care facilities and home health environments.
-A number of chronic conditions have also become more prevalent in recent years.
+Several chronic conditions have also become more prevalent in recent years.
 More nurses will assist patients with these conditions in skilled nursing and other extended-care facilities.
-Plus, some procedures that had to be done in hospitals are now being performed elsewhere, creating a demand in other settings (think outpatient-care centers).
+Plus, some procedures that had to be done in hospitals are now being performed elsewhere, creating demand in other settings (think outpatient care centers).

 How to Get a Job as an LVN?

 Starting out in the real world or changing careers is never easy.
 Time and money are two major obstacles to overcome, not to mention the fear of jumping into something new.
 However, it’s no secret that while some industries are cutting back, healthcare professions are on the rise.
 One of the best ways to enter this field is to become an LVN.

 Here are some practical tips to help you get ahead while looking for that perfect LPN/LVN job.